watem-sedem/watem-sedem/docs/output.rst

 Model output
 ############

-In this section we will describe all possible modeloutput of the CN-WS model.
-Tables are written as txt-files, rasters are written as `Idrisi-rasters <https://gdal.org/drivers/raster/Idrisi.html>`_.
+In this section we will describe all possible outputs of the CN-WS model.
+Tables are written as tab-delimited txt-files, rasters are written as `Idrisi-rasters <https://gdal.org/drivers/raster/Idrisi.html>`_.

-The created model output depends on the userchoices in in the ini-file.
+The created model output depends on the userchoices in the ini-file.

 .. _onlyroutingoutput:

 Routing only output
 ###################

-When the user chooses to only use the routing algorithm of the cn-ws model, following output can be generated.
+Folllowing output can be generated when only the ‘routing only’ option in the user choices is set to 1:

 .. _routingtxt: